li9com/learn-docker/lab06-using-environment-variables/README.md

 error: database is uninitialized and password option is not specified You need to specify one of MYSQL_ROOT_PASSWORD, MYSQL_ALLOW_EMPTY_PASSWORD and MYSQL_RANDOM_ROOT_PASSWORD
 ```
 Note!
-It is expected that container fails with an error message
+It is expected that container fails with an error message.

 - Open container documentation using the following link